Overview

 Pharmacologic treatment

-If dehydration is present, intravenous fluids should be started, as well as either dimenhydinate 50 mg intravenously every 4-6 hours, metoclopramide 5-10 mg intravenously every 8 hours, or promethazine 12.5-25 mg intravenously every 4 hours.
-Finally, if all of the above are insufficient, methylprednisolone 16 mg every 8 hours orally or intravenously for 3 days followed by a 2 week taper or ondansetron 8 mg intravenously every 12 hours can be added.
-Methylprednisolone has demonstrated an association with oral clefts when used in the first 10 weeks of gestation, and therefore should be used with great caution.
+If dehydration is present, IV fluids should be started, as well as either dimenhydrinate 50 mg IV every 4-6 hours, metoclopramide 5-10 mg IV every 8 hours, or promethazine 12.5-25 mg IV every 4 hours.
+Finally, if all of the above are insufficient, methylprednisolone 16 mg every 8 hours PO or IV for 3 days, followed by a 2-week taper or ondansetron 8 mg IV every 12 hours can be added.
+Methylprednisolone has a demonstrated association with oral clefts when used in the first 10 weeks of gestation, therefore exercise great caution with its use.

-Admission to the hospital should be considered if a patient has persistent vomiting and cannot tolerate any liquids.
-In addition, any patient with change in vital signs, mental status changes, or continued weight loss should be admitted, evaluated, and treated appropriately.
-Intravenous fluids along with necessary electrolytes and vitamins, especially thiamine, should be given for patients who cannot tolerate liquids for a prolonged period of time or evidence of dehydration.
-If anti-emetics allow, diets should be advanced as tolerated, but in severe cases tube feeds and parenteral nutrition may be necessary.
+Hospital admission should be considered if a patient has persistent vomiting and cannot tolerate any liquids.
+In addition, any patient with a change in vital signs, mental status changes, or continued weight loss should be admitted, evaluated, and treated appropriately.
+IV fluids along with the necessary electrolytes and vitamins, especially thiamine, should be administered to patients who cannot tolerate liquids for a prolonged time period or who have evidence of dehydration.
+If antiemetics allow, diets should be advanced as tolerated, but in severe cases, tube feeds and parenteral nutrition may be necessary.

 Prognosis

 Wernicke encephalopathy, usually associated with alcohol abuse, is due to thiamine deficiency and is characterized by ataxia, ophthalmoplegia, and confusion.
-It is associated with a 10-20% mortality rate and many patients have long-term neurologic deficits.
-Treatment includes prompt thiamine replacement, initially 100 mg intravenously prior to the administration of any glucose-containing fluids and may be continued until a normal diet is tolerated.
-Some recommend that thiamine supplementation should be the standard of care for any patient with greater than 3-4 weeks of vomiting.[11]
-In addition to physical complications, some patients can experience significant psychological morbidity, including depression.
+It is associated with a 10%-20% mortality, and many patients have long-term neurologic deficits.
+Treatment includes prompt thiamine replacement, initially 100 mg IV prior to the administration of any glucose-containing fluids, and may be continued until a normal diet is tolerated.
+Some authors recommend that thiamine supplementation should be the standard of care for any patient with longer than 3-4 weeks of vomiting.
+[18] In addition to physical complications, some patients can experience significant psychological morbidity, including depression.

-In terms of fetal outcome in patients with hyperemesis gravidarum, mixed results can be found.
-With prompt treatment and continued anti-emetic use, some studies have demonstrated that fetal outcomes are unchanged from those in the general population,[12] except in cases of severe disease in which mean birth weight is significantly lower than those with mild disease.
-But other studies have demonstrated increased incidence of low birth weight in women with hyperemesis gravidarum.[4]
-No evidence of increased risk of fetal malformations exists.
-Cases of fetal death have been reported, but these are extremely rare and have only been seen in cases of severe disease.
+In terms of fetal outcome in patients with hyperemesis gravidarum, the results have been mixed.
+Some studies have demonstrated that with prompt treatment and continued antiemetic use, fetal outcomes are unchanged from those in the general population, [19] except in cases of severe disease in which the mean birth weight is significantly lower than those with mild disease.

 Acute Fatty Liver of Pregnancy